 California's "Three Strikes" Law

-An Aggressive Approach from Our Nevada County Criminal Defense Attorneys
+An Aggressive Approach from Our Placer County Criminal Defense Attorneys

 For years, California’s "three strikes" sentencing law gave 25 years to life prison sentences to even non-violent offenders who had at least two prior serious or violent felony convictions.
 Fortunately, in 2012 this law was changed.